-- Become an educational member of the IACBE. - Attend the Accreditation Institute.
-Prepare and submit the candidacy application, fees, and materials. - 4.
-Undergo a candidacy visit. - Undergo a candidacy review by the Board of Commissioners.
+- 3. Prepare and submit the candidacy application, fees, and materials. - 4.
+Undergo a candidacy visit. - 5.
+Undergo a candidacy review by the Board of Commissioners.
 If candidacy is granted by the Board of Commissioners, proceed to #6.
-If candidacy is not granted by the Board of Commissioners, continue to work with IACBE staff to remedy the issues that were identified by the Commissioners and resubmit to the Board of Commissioners for review. - 6.
-Submit the application and fees for first-time accreditation. - Prepare the self-study and supporting materials. - 8.
-Undergo a first-time accreditation site visit. - Undergo an accreditation review by the Board of Commissioners.
+If candidacy is not granted by the Board of Commissioners, continue to work with IACBE staff to remedy the issues that were identified by the Commissioners and resubmit to the Board of - 6.
+Submit the application and fees for first-time accreditation. - Prepare the self-study and supporting materials.
+Undergo a first-time accreditation site visit. - 9.
+Undergo an accreditation review by the Board of Commissioners.